UkrainianEagleOwl/tp_personal_assistant/README.md

 ## Privacy

 Jarvis takes privacy and data security seriously.
 The API key you provide is encrypted and stored locally on your computer.
 It is used solely for the purpose of accessing the OpenAI API to facilitate the interactive chat functionality.
 The key is not shared with any third parties or sent over the network.
 Your data and conversations are kept confidential.

+## Game

+Jarvis includes a fun game about Bandera-goose, designed to provide some entertainment after a hard working day.
+Interact with the game during your leisure time and enjoy the experience.

 ## Contacts